 Arrangement: A photocopy of the scrapbook in the collection reflects the original order of the materials in the scrapbook.
 Photographs are arranged by size.

-Digitized copies: Selected photographs from this collection have been digitized and can be viewed on Alaska’s Digital Archives by searching for “Walter Argabright.”
+Digitized copies: Selected photographs from this collection have been digitized and can be accessed on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: The Archives does not own copyright to this collection.